gini/gini-capture-sdk-android/ginicapture/src/main/java/net/gini/android/capture/review/package.md

 ## Screen API

-Extending the `ReviewActivity` in your application has been deprecated.
-The preferred way of adding network calls to the Gini Capture SDK is by creating a [net.gini.android.capture.GiniCapture] instance with a [net.gini.android.capture.network.GiniCaptureNetworkService] and a
+The preferred way of adding network calls to the Gini Capture SDK is by creating a [net.gini.android.capture.GiniCapture] instance with a [net.gini.android.capture.network.GiniCaptureNetworkService] and a [net.gini.android.capture.network.GiniCaptureNetworkApi] implementation.
-[net.gini.android.capture.network.GiniCaptureNetworkApi] implementation.

-**Note:** [net.gini.android.capture.review.ReviewActivity] extends [androidx.appcompat.app.AppCompatActivity], therefore you have to use an
-`AppCompat` theme for your [net.gini.android.capture.review.ReviewActivity] subclass.

 ## Component API